Azure Functions#

 Configuration#

-1. Access to the Storage Account
+1. Access the Storage Account

 2. In the left menu, under the Security + networking section, click on Access Keys and copy the Key 1

-3. Edit your lithops config and add the following keys:
+3. Edit your Lithops config and add the following keys:

 lithops: